rudydelorenzo/ELMo/README.md

 "_Forget this!
 I want to talk to the car!_"

 If this is you, I recommend sticking around for this quick word on AT commands.
-However, you can skip to the "__Mode + PID Commands__" section below for details on how to talk to the car.
+However, you can skip to the "__OBD-II Commands__" section below for details on how to talk to the car.
 Now, back to AT Commands.
 Let's start with an example.

 The command `AT Z` will tell the ELM327 device to reset itself.
 * `AT` means that this is a command intended for the ELM device itself, not for the car.